-In addition to the three situations highlighted in the previous paragraph, some organizations should also pay attention to information disposition requirements imposed by foreign law.
-Although a discussion of global privacy laws and policies is beyond the scope of this paper, it is worth noting that some nations take a far more restrictive view about the use of personal information than the United States.
-For example, in the European Union (EU), privacy has been treated as a fundamental human right for many years.
-Laws restrict the use of personal information and generally require disposition after its intended use, as exemplified by the General Data Protection Regulation (GDPR), effective in EU countries as of May 2018.38 Among other things, that law restricts the use of personal information, heavily regulates its "onward transfer," establishes disposition and breach notification requirements, requires erasure or the "right to be forgotten" for personal information, and imposes substantial penalties (up to 4% of a firm's global turnover) for violations of the law.
-Notably, EU regulators assert that the law has extraterritorial effect, which could mean that an organization that properly collects information in the EU and transfers it to the United States may be liable in the EU for losses occurring in the United States, even if the losses are caused by a later recipient of the information.
-While the scope and reach of the GDPR (and other nations' similar privacy laws) are at this time not firmly settled, organizations may wish to consider the possibilities when setting up information disposition programs.
+GDPR restricts the use of personal information, heavily regulates its "onward transfer," establishes disposition and breach notification requirements, requires erasure of or the "right to be forgotten" for personal information, and imposes substantial penalties (up to 4% of a firm's global turnover) for violations of the law.
+Notably, EU regulators assert that the law has extraterritorial effect, which could mean an organization that properly collects information in the EU and transfers it to the United States may be liable in the EU for losses occurring in the United States, even if the losses are caused by a later recipient of the information.
+While the scope and reach of the GDPR (and other nations' similar privacy laws) are at this time not firmly settled, organizations may wish to consider the possibilities when crafting information disposition programs.